Master Hand: Reception

-In an article for InvenGlobal, Olivia Richman noted that Master Hand having unclear origins and motives has led to speculation and theories about who or what Master Hand represented, mentioning theories that he could represent Sakurai, different types of gamers, or the imagination of a child.
-IGN writer Michael Thomsen believed that the premise of Master Hand creating the conceit for the characters in the original game was clever, stating that he was a "centralizing villain" who represented the "immature state of mind of a person capable of investing themselves in an absurd fantasy world where Mario would have to fight ten Captain Falcon's in a row."
-Kill Screen writer Erik Fredner felt that Master Hand could be interpreted in multiple ways, including "the unmoved mover, the master’s (meaning game-maker’s) hand, and, from a certain vantage point, the player".
-He compared Master Hand and the Super Smash Bros. fighters with Calvin, a young boy, and Hobbes, his imaginary tiger friend, from the comic strip of the same name, stating that he was "moving them around, hitting their karate-chop buttons".
-Fredner cited an in-game description referring to Master Hand as the "symbolic link between the real world and the imaginary battlefields", adding that the fight against Master Hand, who he argued represented the player, represented the player overcoming their limitations.
+Master Hand's unclear origins and motives has led to speculation and theories about who or what he represents.
+InvenGlobals Olivia Richman identified theories that he could represent Sakurai, different types of gamers, or the imagination of a child.
+IGN writer Michael Thomsen called the premise of Master Hand creating the conceit for the characters in the original game clever.
+He described Master Hand as a "centralizing villain" who represents the "immature state of mind of a person capable of investing themselves in an absurd fantasy world where Mario would have to fight ten Captain Falcon's in a row."
+Kill Screen writer Erik Fredner felt that Master Hand could be interpreted in multiple ways, including "the unmoved mover, the master's (meaning game-maker's) hand, and, from a certain vantage point, the player".
+He likened Master Hand and the Super Smash Bros. fighters to the comic strip character Calvin and his stuffed tiger Hobbes, with Master Hand "moving [the fighters] around, hitting their karate-chop buttons".
+Fredner cited an in-game description referring to Master Hand as the "symbolic link between the real world and the imaginary battlefields", adding that the fight against Master Hand, who he argued represents the player, represents the player overcoming their limitations.

-In the book Metagaming: Playing, Competing, Spectating, Cheating, Trading, Making, and Breaking Videogames, authors Stephanie Boluk and Patrick LeMieux believed he represented staff members involved in the development of the series, including Sakurai and former HAL Laboratory CEO Satoru Iwata, They stated that Master Hand's ability to bring toys to life was comparable to the "long tradition of the hand of the animator that appears at the birth of film itself", and that after this cutscene, the control switches to the "interactive hand of the player."
-They also discussed the Melee glitch that allows him to be playable, stating that players utilizing this glitch represents the player choosing to subvert Sakurai's rules and that the description of him as a link between the series and the real world carried a significance that Sakurai could not have anticipated.
+In the book Metagaming: Playing, Competing, Spectating, Cheating, Trading, Making, and Breaking Videogames, authors Stephanie Boluk and Patrick LeMieux argued Master Hand represents staff involved in Super Smash Bros.s development, including Sakurai and former HAL Laboratory CEO Satoru Iwata.
+They compared Master Hand's ability to bring toys to life to the "long tradition of the hand of the animator that appears at the birth of film itself", and that after this cutscene, the control switches to the "interactive hand of the player."
+They wrote that the Melee glitch making Master Hand playable represents the player subverting Sakurai's rules and that the description of him as a link between Super Smash Bros. and the real world carried a significance that Sakurai could not have anticipated.